charlehl/charlehl.github.io/r_shiny_web_app.md

 # Deployed Shiny App
 [Border Entry Dashboard App](https://charlehl.shinyapps.io/border_entry_dashboard_forecast/) Challenge for course was to create our own application.
 This is my app dashboard for border entry into the United States.
-I have a summary table for the border entry from 1996 to March of 2019.
+I have a summary table for the border entry from January of 1996 to March of 2019.
 This dataset was taken from [Kaggle](https://www.kaggle.com/akhilv11/border-crossing-entry-data) .
 Dataset originally sourced from Bureau of Transportation Statistics (BTS).
 Forecast mode has yet to be completed for application but is currently in progress.

 [Sales Dashboard App](https://charlehl.shinyapps.io/sales_dashboard_forecast_app/)
 Sales dashboard created during the course.
 Created a reactive dashboard with ability to forecast sales based upon time unit chosen.
 Prediction is provided via an xgboost and linear model based upon the time unit chosen for prediction.